nanupkumar/minimal/index.md

-### Fraud Detection
+### Loan Risk Analysis

-FThe project broadly falls under the category of Risk Analytics.
+The project broadly falls under the category of Risk Analytics.
 We work for a consumer finance company which is specialised in lending various types of loans to urban customers.
 Upon receiving a loan application, the company has to approve/reject the request based on the applicant’s profile.
 The following are two types of risks associated with the bank’s decision,

 Loss of business: Not approving the loan even if the applicant is likely to repay.
 Financial Loss: Approving the loan when the applicant is likely to default.